-- (1) Soldier for Life-Transition Assistance Program (SFL-TAP), is resourced through SAG 434 MDEP VCAP. - (2) Postal services which is resourced through SAG 131 MDEP QNMG. - (3) Soldier Outreach Services (SOS) provided through Army Community Services, resourced through SAG 131 MDEP QACS. - (4) Talent Management.
-FY19 will continue with resourcing challenges.
+- (1) Soldier for Life-Transition Assistance Program (SFL-TAP), is resourced through SAG 434 MDEP VCAP. - (2) Postal services which is resourced through SAG 131 MDEP QNMG. - (3) Soldier Outreach Services (SOS) provided through Army Community Services, resourced through SAG 131 MDEP QACS. - b.
+Talent Management.
+FY21 will continue with resourcing challenges.
 Director of Human Resources (DHR) will actively work to control and reduce costs.
 All QPSG expenses will be captured in the General Funds Enterprise Business System (GFEBS) utilizing the correct Commitment Item (CI), Functional Area (FA) 131034 and MDEP QPSG.
-Failure to capture all expenditures within the correct FA may result in a reduction to future year funding amounts due to the inability to capture cost requirements.
+Failure to capture all expenditures within the correct FA may result in a reduction to future year funding amounts due to the inability to capture cost requirements. - c.

-G1 MDEP POC: Clinton Fosbenner, clinton.m.fosbenner.civ@mail.mil, 210-466-0335 G8 MDEP Analyst: Paul Minarovic, paul.minarovic.civ@mail.mil, 210-466-0767 a.
 Maximizing Available Resourcing.
 Garrison and Senior Commanders (SCs) face difficult decisions in prioritization of missions and resourcing.
 Maintaining a standard level of service is may be difficult to achieve based on funding and manpower levels.
 Part of the solution includes local innovation and experimentation by DHRs to perform the work in the most effective and efficient manner to achieve final service deliverables.
 This includes increased use of technology to reduce dependence on the physical delivery of services, and the streamlining and/or elimination of manual processes and procedures which no longer make sense and waste valuable resources.
 Specialization must give way to cross-training of employees to become truly multi-functional, while improved cooperation and coordination with supported units and the expanded use of Soldiers/S3U/BMM where possible.

-Civilian pay is based on the number of QPSG authorizations and CG approved over-hires, and is distributed to garrisons by IMCOM G8.
+Civilian pay is based on the number of QPSG authorizations and approved over-hires, and is distributed to garrisons by IMCOM G8.
 QPSG non-pay is used to fund contracts, supplies, equipment, travel, printing and all other non-pay requirements.
 HQ IMCOM G-1 determines distribution of QPSG non-pay to IDs and garrisons.
 Contracts are a must-fund non-pay item and will be resourced before all other non-pay dollars are distributed.
-The remaining non-pay is generally distributed based upon historical garrison QPSG execution and availability of emaining funds.
+The remaining non-pay is generally distributed based upon historical garrison QPSG execution and availability of remaining funds.

-The budget process begins three years out from the year of execution and begins with the Program Objective Memorandum (POM) submission to the ACSIM Installation Program Evaluation Group (PEG).
+The budget process begins three years out from the year of execution and begins with the Program Objective Memorandum (POM) submission to the HQDA G9 Installation Program Evaluation Group (PEG).
 For example, the POM submission made in December 2018 is for fiscal years 21-25.
 New requirements that cannot be identified in time for inclusion in the POM compete with all other requirements for funds received that year.
 If there is insufficient resourcing available for the HQ IMCOM program manager to make distribution, the garrison will include the requirement as a Critical Unfunded Requirement through RM/G8 channels.
 If validated, most UFRs compete with other MDEPS as an "opportunity buy" based on availability of funds by G8.
 Past examples of requirements that generally compete as an "opportunity buy" are furniture purchases, office moves, and large equipment purchases.